riceissa/breathing/doc.md

 unfortunately the theory given in the section [The biological basis of shortness of breath] only says _that_ you should breathe less to build back the CO~2~ levels over time, but not _how_.
 The exercises given here are much more an art than a science.
 I'm most just writing from personal experience about what worked best for me.
 The only way you will know for sure if you are raising your CO~2~ levels is to get a capnometer and measure your own levels.

-## Main exercise: relaxed silent breathing
+## Main practice: relaxed silent nasal breathing

 This one is most similar to @rakhimov2013advanced [section 4.6, "Relaxing the diaphragm (Buteyko relaxed breathing exercise)"], but Neil Tranter also has a similar video [@tranter2023relaxed]. @novozhilov2012 has similar exercises too (e.g., Exercise 1).

 Exercise instructions: sit upright in a comfortable way.
 Breathe silently through your nose.
 Then just try to make sure the exhale is done in a completely relaxed way, where your whole body (but esp diaphragm) relaxes.
 You are _not_ pushing the air out.
 Just a whole-body relaxation on every exhale.
 On each exhale scan _one_ body part for tenseness: shoulders? torso? legs? etc. Just focus on one body part at a time, and try to relax it on the exhale, and keep it relaxed.
 The idea of this exercise is that just by relaxing the exhale, your breathing should slow down (but don't try to artificially slow down your breathing) and so it actually _is_ a (mild) reduced breathing exercise even though it just seems like a relaxation one.
 Do this for 15 minutes or so.
+As you're doing this exercise, you don't want to be forcefully inhaling, trying to take in "good" breaths -- your inhales are silent, after all.
+(If your air hunger gets so extreme that you feel like you're suffocating, then of course it's okay to take a forceful emergency rescue breath, but this also means your silent breathing was too shallow, possibly artificially restricted, or maybe you are not ready for this exercise yet and need to do one of the intermediate/temporary exercises.)

 Attention drifting during the exercise is a _good_ thing because you want to make sure this style of breathing becomes a _habit_ (rather than only occurring when you are consciously executing the instructions).
 You want your mind to drift away from your breath, as a way of giving yourself small opportunities to see if you can maintain the same breathing pattern even when you are not paying attention.
 The important point is that whenever you realize you have drifted and you're aware of your breathing again, you want to gently check to make sure you're still doing the completely relaxed exhale, and that your body isn't tense.
 You can even try to intentially pay attention to something else, to distract yourself, so that you can check back on your breath to see what it has been doing.